argu-co/simple_settings/README.md

 # Simple_settings
- A simple authoring tool to keep track of changes to a model.
+ A simple way to set key value pairs in the database.

 ## Usage
 Install the migration adding the 'settings' table to your database: